 This cauliflower "rice" is suprisingly versitile and easy to make.
 The flavor is mild, and can be used with a curry dish, as the basis for fried "rice", or many other rice dishes (I like to make a low-carb chicken biriyani with it).
 See also: my recipe for this dish, and also my recipes for Caulflower "Potato" Salad and Mashed Cauliflower.

 Here's another version of pesto which is great on spaghetti squash.
 Romesco Sauce is sort of a Spanish pesto, which has sometimes been called the "ketchup of Spain".
 It's made from red peppers, almonds, and spices.
-It's great on spaghetti squash or other vegetables, fish, meats or poultry.
+It's great on vegetables, fish, meats or poultry.

 Braising is a cooking technique that is perfect for tough cuts of meat such as pork shoulder, short ribs, or a chuck roast (bonus: these cuts are often the least expensive as well).
 The connective tissue breaks down to create a succulent dish.
 Stews are a type of braise, and here is a demonstration of braising a brisket.